-For founders and investors, it’s time for some “real talk” about money
+For founders and investors, it’s time for some ‘real talk’ about money

 ………

-Thank you to Sara, who is the first person who ever planted these questions in my head and whose wisdom on them is responsible for 150% of what I know, to Ted Wang for telling me about the Rule of 8, and Bloomberg Beta’s portfolio founders for reminding me about all the ways in which This is Hard.
+Thank you to Sara, who is the first person who ever planted these questions in my head and whose wisdom on them is responsible for 150 percent of what I know; to Ted Wang, for telling me about the Rule of 8; and Bloomberg Beta’s portfolio founders, for reminding me about all the ways in which This is Hard.
 Written with help from Carmel DeAmicis.Featured Image: rogistok/Getty Images

 0